Table of Contents

 Nevada has one of the most beautiful landscapes in the lower 48.
 The deserts, canyons, and pine forests are a treat to explore.
 The Mojave Desert alone is stunning to behold.
 Joshua trees are \native to the Mojave Desert so if you see one, you’ll know you’re there.

 For rock climbing enthusiasts, Nevada has around 3,000 different cliffs to climb across the state.
 Red Rock, in southern Nevada, is known for being one of North America’s best destination climbing locations.
 But there are so many opportunities to engage in this sport or learn it for the first time.

-If you find humidity bothersome, you’ll be glad to know that Nevada has lower humidity and more days of sunshine than most states in the U.S. In this land of extremes, the summers are hot with temperatures up to 100 degrees Fahrenheit, while winters are very cold.
+If you find humidity bothersome, you’ll be glad to know that Nevada has lower humidity and more days of sunshine than most states in the U.S. In this land of extremes, the summers are hot with temperatures up to 100 degrees Fahrenheit, while winters can be very cold.